Knightplayzz/clash-of-clans/README.md

 ### Disclaimer

 > This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see Supercell's Fan Content Policy: <www.supercell.com/en/fan-content-policy/>